sfarthin/crop-rotate-and-sample-in-browser/README.md

     npm install image-manipulation

-### Features
+## Features

-- Use hermite sampling to resize image for better quality than drawImage.
+- Hermite sampling is used to resize images rather than drawImage.
+This results in a much better quality photo after resize.
 See [this stackoverflow](http://stackoverflow.com/questions/18922880/html5-canvas-resize-downscale-image-high-quality/19223362#19223362).
-Even modern libraries use the drawImage method which results in bad quality
-- Parses EXIF to always provide the correct orientation.
+- The library parses EXIF meta data to always provide the correct orientation.
+Photos taken with older cameras rely on EXIF meta data.
 See [this article](http://www.daveperrett.com/articles/2012/07/28/exif-orientation-handling-is-a-ghetto/).
-- Ability to upload directly to Google Cloud Storage with [Signed URLs](https://developers.google.com/storage/docs/accesscontrol#Signed-URLs) using the [gcs-signed-urls](https://github.com/sfarthin/nodejs-google-cloud-storage) NPM module.
+- Ability to upload directly to Google Cloud Storage with [Signed URLs](https://developers.google.com/storage/docs/accesscontrol#Signed-URLs) using my [gcs-signed-urls](https://github.com/sfarthin/nodejs-google-cloud-storage) NPM module.
+See full example.

-### Examples
+## Examples

-##### Manipulators
+#### Manipulators

-A canvas can be changed using the manipulator methods: rotate, resize and crop.
-These methods can be used staticly to produce a new canvas element.
+A canvas can be changed using the manipulator methods: **rotate**, **resize** and **crop**.
+One can use the static methods.

 	var canvas = document.querySelector("canvas");